-Figure 93.
+Figure 84.
 12-Bit Serial Write Operation

-ADE7753 Serial Read Operation
+Serial Read Operation

-During a data read operation from the ADE7753, data is shifted out at the DOUT logic output on the rising edge of SCLK.
-As is the case with the data write operation, a data read must be preceded with a write to the communications register.
+During a data read operation from the ADE7763, data is shifted out at the DOUT logic output upon the rising edge of SCLK.
+As is the case with the data write operation, a write to the communication register must precede a data read.

-With the ADE7753 in communications mode (i.e., \overline{CS} logic low), an 8-bit write to the communications register first takes place.
+With the ADE7763 in communication mode (CS logic low), first an 8-bit write to the communication register occurs.
 The MSB of this byte transfer is a 0, indicating that the next data transfer operation is a read.
 The LSBs of this byte contain the address of the register that is to be read.
-The ADE7753 starts shifting out of the register data on the next rising edge of SCLK-see Figure 94.
+The ADE7763 starts shifting data out of the register upon the next rising edge of SCLK-see Figure 85.
 At this point, the DOUT logic output leaves its high impedance state and starts driving the data bus.
-All remaining bits of register data are shifted out on subsequent SCLK rising edges.
-The serial interface also enters communications mode again as soon as the read has been completed.
-At this point, the DOUT logic output enters a high impedance state on the falling edge of the last SCLK pulse.
+All remaining bits of register data are shifted out upon subsequent SCLK rising edges.
+The serial interface also enters communication mode as soon as the read is complete.
+Then, the DOUT logic output enters a high impedance state upon the falling edge of the last SCLK pulse.
 The read operation can be aborted by bringing the $\overline{\text{CS}}$ logic input high before the data transfer is complete.
-The DOUT output enters a high impedance state on the rising edge of $\overline{\text{CS}}$.
+The DOUT output enters a high impedance state upon the rising edge of $\overline{\text{CS}}$.

-When an ADE7753 register is addressed for a read operation, the entire contents of that register are transferred to the serial port.
-This allows the ADE7753 to modify its on-chip registers without the risk of corrupting data during a multibyte transfer.
+When an ADE7763 register is addressed for a read operation, the entire contents of that register are transferred to the serial port.
+This allows the ADE7763 to modify its on-chip registers without the risk of corrupting data during a multibyte transfer.

-Note that when a read operation follows a write operation, the read command (i.e., write to communications register) should not happen for at least 4 μ s after the end of the write operation.
+Note that when a read operation follows a write operation, the read command (i.e., write to communication register) should not happen for at least 4 μ s after the end of the write operation.
 If the read command is sent within 4 μ s of the write operation, the last byte of the write operation could be lost.
-This timing constraint is given as timing specification t9.
+This timing constraint is given as timing specification t_9 .